 The Federation exercises its coordinating authority with each National Sport Organization to develop and approve procedures for selecting athletes to represent the United States in international competitions.

-The minimum athlete standards that all criteria must include are found in the attached PDF links provided for each sport.
-Athlete criteria are updated on a regular basis, pending approval by the NSO and the USADSF Executive Board.
+The minimum athlete standards that all criteria must include are updated on a regular basis, pending approval by the NSO and the USADSF Executive Board.

 USA Deaf Sports Federation is a National Association member of the ICSD and complies with the Deaflympics regulations prohibiting the use of hearing aids or cochlear implant aids during any sanctioned competitions.

 |Athletics (Track & Field)|